madni-sadiq/OS-LAB/OS Lab 2/README.md

    * Almost all the basic linux commands are available in the shell.
    * History feature is also available which stores one previous command and can be used by type **!!** command inside the shell.
    * Input/Output redirection is also available but limited to one operation, either Reading or Writing a file, at a time.

+To exit from the shell enter `exit` command.